 These were by far the most popular pianos throughout Europe in the late eighteenth century.
 Hundreds of examples survive, from France, Spain, Belgium, Holland, Germany and Switzerland.
 They were equally popular in Sweden and Russia, and in North America.
 Some were fitted with pedals (the earliest known is dated 1774) either to work the stops already mentioned, or as an addition that opened part of the lid (the so-called 'swell' making greater contrasts of piano and forte).
 Another, much rarer pedal, sometimes fitted by Adam Beyer, moved the keyboard to sound a delicate una corda, activating one string of each unison pair.
 [An example survives at Heaton Hall, Manchester, but not in working order.]

 While some German makers copied the design of these 'English Pianofortes', others favoured a concept that stayed closer to the clavichord.
 In the middle Rhine area local craftsmen used a lower string tension, more like a clavichord, a different type of hammer mechanism (with hammers attached to the keys [click here for picture]), and a shallower touch.
 The earliest detailed representation of this design dates from 1772, showing the distinctive mechanism, lever over dampers, and hammers with hollow heads.
 [See The Pianoforte in the Classical Era, Plate 12.]
 Such pianos were widely admired in German-speaking areas throughout the 1770s, equipped with knee levers to change resgistrations, lifting the dampers, and operating the moderator and harp stops.
 Christian Baumann of Zweibrucken whose square pianos were approved by Mozart made instruments of this type, while by contrast Hubert, court instrument maker at Ansbach, and Steinbruck, from Gotha followed the Zumpe model.
-By 1790 many German craftsmen had adopted the English fashion for plain walnut or mahogany casework, with linear inlays, but incorporated an improved Prellmechanik, with an intermediate lever - benfitting evenness of touch, but without including an escapement.
+By 1790 many German craftsmen had adopted the English fashion for plain walnut or mahogany casework, with linear inlays, but incorporated an improved Prellmechanik, with an intermediate lever - benefitting evenness of touch, but not including an escapement.
 A typical South German piano of this period (shown below) has the traditional frame-and-panel lid favoured by German craftsmen.
 Ebony keys continued to be the popular choice until after 1800; the lockboard falls forward (note where the lock is placed - symmetrically within the overall shape, when closed, rather than within the lockboard); and there are three knee levers (sustain, harp, and 'swell').
 Also typical of this period, there are back pins on the bridge, tenor and bass.
 Though this is obviously a quality instrument, like so many South Geman instruments the maker has not been identified with certainty.
 (However, it bears a mark internally, FJW thought to indicate Wirth of Augsburg.)

 French followers of fashion were not over impressed with the clumsy trestle stands usually supplied with London made pianos.
 So when such pianos arrived in Paris their stands were routinely discarded, to be replaced with screw-in conically tapered legs, often with brass collars and feet.
 These legs were often fluted in typically Louis XV style, remaining popular with French musicians for several decades.
 Shown below is an example from the Directoire period, inscribed by Leonard Systermans, Paris, 1797.
 The use of four pedals was standard: Steibelt's directions to players of his very popular piano pieces give examples of their use, singly or in combinations, to enhance the mood of the music.
 They provide: buff [harp], moderator [celeste], sustain, and swell.